What to Do When You Feel Like a Failure

 The power of relationships.
 People are social creatures and relationships offer us support in both practical and emotional ways.
 In healthy relationships, others generally view you positively – even though they might have different opinions than you or be upset with you about specific situations.
 By being open to their positive ways of perceiving you and their good feelings about you, you are nurturing a greater sense of self-acceptance.

 You might find it helpful to identify truly supportive and compassionate friends – those who express a positive regard for you.
 Pick one person and think about what they seem to value about you.
 If you don’t know, consider asking that person directly.
 As you think about this, allow yourself to really take in the positive messages.
 If you find yourself rejecting the message, remind yourself that they really do see you in these ways.
 Then, once again, practice allowing yourself to take in the positive feedback.
 Once you can let it sink in, go through this process for each friend.

-ADDED NOTE: So very many people have responded to this article because they are in a great deal of pain.
+NOTE: So very many people have responded to this article because they are in a great deal of pain.
 They have expressed that this article does not hold true for them because they feel too stuck in their pain or painful situation.
-If you can relate to this response, keep in mind that the article is just an article.
-It points to one way of approaching life struggles and the feeling of failure.
+If you can relate to this response, keep in mind that the focus of this post is to point to one way of approaching life struggles and the feeling of failure.
 If it is not helpful and your pain is overwhelming, please consider seeking professional help.
 If you have tried therapy and it didn’t help, you might want to try it again with another therapist.
 I hope you discover the right therapist for you – one who you connect with and who can work with you in successfully finding a way to ease your pain and re-discover (or discover for the first time) happiness, joy, and/or deep inner contentment in your life.

 Making Change blog posts are for general educational purposes only.
 They may or may not be relevant for your particular situation; and they should not be relied upon as a substitute for professional assistance.